Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

         let navController = UINavigationController()

         // send that into our coordinator so that it can display view controllers
-        //TODO: create a coordinator var
+//TODO: pass the navController var into the coordinator property
         coordinator = MainCoordinator(navigationController: navController)

         // tell the coordinator to take over control